-LEMMA B.2.
-Let G be a σ -compact locally compact abelian group and let (B_n) be a Følner sequence on G. Let a natural number n and uniformly continuous bounded mean almost periodic functions f_1, \ldots, f_n on G be given.
+Lemma B.2.
+Let G be a σ -compact locally compact abelian group and (B_n) a Følner sequence on G. Let a natural number n and uniformly continuous bounded mean almost periodic functions f_1, \ldots, f_n on G be given.
 Then, the set is relatively dense in G for any $\varepsilon > 0$.